alban-read/modula-2/README.md

 ## History

-If you are interested in the history of computing in Europe.
+If you are interested in the history of computing.

+N. With (Switzerland) created PASCAL; then MODULA-2 and OBERON; on conjuction with hardware and Operating Systems.

-Excelsior went on from modula-2 and oberon-2 to create the award winning Jet Java AOT compiler.
+Excelsior (Russia) went on from MODULA-2 and oberon-2 to create the award winning Jet Java AOT compiler.

-Jet was a compiler from Java Bytecode to executable code; I used the standard edition a few times to package java apps.
+Jet was a compiler from Java Bytecode to executable code; I used the standard edition a few times to package my java apps.

-The same team created the Excelsior operating system for an early (1980s) Russian mini-computer system designed to run modula-2; similar in concept to the Swiss Lilith; but 32bit and using Russian hardware technology; rather than American.
+The same team created the Excelsior operating system for an early (1980s) Russian mini-computer system designed to run modula-2;

+similar in concept to the Swiss Lilith; but 32bit and using Russian hardware technology; rather than American.

 http://www.kronos.ru

 ---